ruangkawprc/project3_ab_test/README.md

 # project3_ab_test
-LInk generation for ab test for Applied Data Science course project 3
+Link generation for A/B test for Applied Data Science course project 3